Pantasaph: History

+From St David's Church and the Friary, the Capuchins went on to start missions in other places in North Wales that became churches in their own right, such as Immaculate Conception Church in Flint in 1854 and St Anthony of Padua Church in Saltney from 1862.

 The village is also the location of the former St Clare's Convent which included a boarding school, a hospital and an orphanage.
 It was built by a Father Seraphin of Bruges, who brought the first group of sisters to it in 1861.
 It closed in 1977, having at its peak housed some 500 orphans.
 The site lay derelict for a number of years and was damaged by fire in 1985, but has since been partly demolished and the remainder restored as luxury accommodation.
 It is now a designated conservation area.

 The poet Francis Thompson spent some time recovering from illness at Pantasaph in the 1890s, lodging in a house beside the friary gates, at the post office and at Crecas Cottage between Pantasaph and Carmel.

 Friary

 The first friars occupied the original presbytery, (now called Denbigh House), designed by Wyatt as the vicarage to what was to be an Anglican church.
 Following the consecration of St David's church, the friary was constructed in Collegiate Gothic style between 1858 and 1865.
 A wing was added to the east in 1899 to form an L-shaped range with a turret in the angle.
 Built in two storeys with attics and basements it is constructed of snecked grey stone with sandstone dressings and steep slate roofs.

 St David's church and the friary complex have all been awarded grade II* listed status.
 The friary became a large Franciscan Retreat Centre, and the friars returned to live in Denbigh House, their original home at Pantasaph.
 The Retreat Centre closed in December 2017.

-On the wooded hill behind the complex a 19th-century zig-zag path links landscaped Stations of the Cross leading to a large Calvary group on the hilltop.
+On the wooded hill behind the complex a 19th-century zig-zag path links a landscaped Lourdes Grotto and Stations of the Cross leading to a large Calvary hill on the hilltop.
+An inscription at the site reads, "Special indulgences are granted by the Holy See to all who shall devoutly visit this Calvary or make the Stations or who looking from a distance to this cross shall say a Hail Mary for the conversion of England."

 The Stations of the Cross are listed as Grade II in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 The Friary gardens house the National Padre Pio Centre.